Abiku

-Abiku is a Yoruba word that can be translated as "predestined to death".
+Abiku is a Yoruba word that can be translated as "predestined to death" and refers to the spirit of a child who dies young.
 It is from (abi) "that which was born" and (iku) "death".

 Definition

-Abiku refers to the spirits of children who die before reaching puberty; a child who dies before twelve years of age being called an Abiku, and the spirit, or spirits, who caused the death being also called Abiku.

-Not only is an abiku a spirit of a child who dies young, the belief is that the spirit returns to the same mother multiple times to be reborn multiple times.
+Not only is an Abiku a spirit of a child who dies young (usually considered before puberty or 12 years of age), the belief is that the spirit can return to the same mother multiple times, resulting in multiple short-lived children, or transfer to other mothers.
 It is the belief that the spirit does not ever plan to "stay put in life" so it is "indifferent to the plight of its mother and her grief."

-The spirits themselves are believed to live in trees, especially the iroko, baobab and silk-cotton species.
+When not residing in a person, the spirits are believed to live in trees, especially the iroko, baobab and silk-cotton species.
+They are seen as dangerous, capable of murder, and especially likely to target children on their thirteenth birthday.
+They are also thought to sometimes (though rarely) eventually reach adulthood.

+Seen through the lens of contemporary biomedicine, the Abiku phenomenon could have been a way of understanding sickle cell carrying.